Web Therapy season 2: Plot

 Fiona begins to gain interest from blogger Kirsten Noble, who interviews her for her blog "Neuroticornucorpia", and television actress Allegra Faverau, who found Fiona's book on a plane, and wants to film a movie adaptation of the book with herself starring as Fiona for Lifetime.
 However, Kirsten puts some weird sexual fantasies featuring a persona known as "Filona W." and some digitally altered photos of Fiona on her blog, which does not do good for the campaign, and makes Kip suspect that Fiona is a lesbian.
 After legal trouble, Kirsten censors these fantasies and puts a link on her blog to Web Therapy, and the LGBT community gives their support to Kip's campaign; but Austen deletes Kirsten's blog before she or Fiona can capitalize further on the attention.
 Fiona then accompanies Allegra to Los Angeles to prepare for her movie role, but Jerome asks Hayley to also accompany her on the trip.
 The trip does not go well, when Hayley is arrested at the airport due to mysterious scissors in her luggage, and Fiona encourages Allegra, a recovering alcoholic, to have a drink, and unknowingly and unwittingly causes her drinking to go out of control.
 Fiona learns that Lifetime are moving forward with the movie project without Allegra.

-When Jerome and Hayley are trying to have a baby, they hire a surrogate Tammy.
-Fiona learns that Tammy is demanding to Jerome and Hayley; risking jeopardizing Jerome's position in his job as a result.
-She soon realizes that Tammy is lying about the pregnancy and scamming both Jerome and Hayley, and informs Jerome about her deception; leaving him grateful to her for saving his marriage from a con artist.
-Later, Hayley asks Fiona for her forgiveness for the sessions and the airport incident, which Fiona accepts, and announces with Jerome that they helped with the Lifetime movie project.
-Hayley had pitched the movie to be reworked into a musical named Whistlin, which was very popular with the network.
-Despite the fact that the format is now different from Fiona and Allegra's original plan, Jerome convinces her that the characters will be explored further using this format and she reluctantly agrees to let them work the project.
-To accommodate the new production schedule, Jerome decides to temporarily work for Putsy at Net Therapy, and has Hayley take his place as Fiona's assistant.
-Fiona initially objects to this new arrangement, but eventually concedes to Jerome and Hayley, who are surprised to finally see some good heart from the therapist.